 Pudsey’s chapel and Bede’s tomb

 In later years two major additions were made to the cathedral of William St Carileph.
-One of these additions was the beautiful Galilee Chapel built by Bishop Hugh Du Puiset, who was known more affectionately as Bishop Pudsey (1153-1195).
+One of these additions was the beautiful Galilee Chapel built by Bishop Hugh Du Puiset, who is more usually known as Bishop Pudsey (1153-1195).
 Pudsey’s Galilee Chapel is at the western end of the cathedral and is situated right at the top of the gorge formed by the River Wear where it is overlooked by the cathedral’s twin western towers.

-The Galilee Chapel is famous as the home of the black marble-topped tomb of The Venerable Bede (673-735 A.D), who was the first historian of England.
-Bede lived most of his life at Jarrow near the River Tyne.
-His bones were brought to Durham from the ruins of Jarrow monastery in 1020 AD.
-Bede’s tomb is inscribed with the following words:
+The Galilee Chapel is famous as the home of the black marble-topped tomb of The Venerable Bede (673-735 AD).
+Bede was a great scholar who was, amongst many great things, the first historian of England.
+He lived most of his life at Jarrow near the River Tyne.
+His bones were brought to Durham from the ruins of Jarrow monastery in 1020 AD and his tomb is inscribed with the following words:

 ‘ in this tomb are of Bede the Bones’.